Zettlr/zettlr-docs/docs/en/academic/citations.md

 Next, click on `File` and select `Export library …`.
 Select `Better CSL JSON` as the format; if you opted to not install BetterBibTex, choose `CSL JSON`.
 By checking "Keep updated", BetterBibTex will ensure every change in Zotero will automatically update your `CSL JSON` file.
 In this way, Zettlr will always use the most up-to-date, correct citation.

 > If you checked "Keep updated", you can verify the status of the `CSL JSON` by opening the Zotero Preferences, selecting the `BetterBibTex` tab, and selecting `Automatic Export`.
-Here you can finetune what is exported, and when.
+Here you can fine tune what is exported, and when.

 ### Step 3: Open your library in Zettlr

 Now it is time to import your library to Zettlr.
-To do so, open Zettlr's preferences, go to the `Export` tab and click the small folder icon located to the right to the `Citation Database` input field.
+To do so, open Zettlr's preferences, go to the `Export` tab and click the small file icon located to the right to the `Citation Database` input field.
 A dialog will appear that lets you navigate to your database file (i.e. `CSL JSON` or `BibTex`).
 Select your database file, save the preferences and Zettlr will automatically load the database.
 You are now ready to cite!

 ![Point Zettlr to your database file](../img/settings_export.png)